Close Menu

 Program Outcomes and Goals

-The Community Practice Residency is a 12-month program designed to develop clinicians that practice independently and excel in designing advanced patient care services in a community setting.
+The Community Practice Residency is a 52-week program designed to develop clinicians that practice independently and excel in designing advanced patient care services in a community setting.
 The partnership between Creighton University and the Creighton University Campus Pharmacy provides participants with a well-rounded educational experience in a variety of settings, which focus on the core areas of practice specified in the ASHP/APhA Accreditation Standards, including patient care and practice management.

 Upon completion, participants will be competent and confident practitioners as evidenced by their ability to: